Local and Modern Methods of Crude Palm Oil Extraction

 The pulp is steamed, in combination with vigorous stirring to stimulate uniformity and the release of the oil and it is ready for pressing.

-Palm Fruit Oil Extraction/Pressing
+Crude Palm Oil Extraction/Pressing

 Pressing digested palm fruit pulp to release crude palm oil